BugenZhao/OSProject2/Prj2README.md

 ### Build the kernel
 As you can see, the hacking sources to the kernel is all located at `hacking/`, which preserves the structure of the original kernel.
 I also make a symbolic link `goldfish` to the kernel.
 If you have the same structure as me, run `make rsync` to sync them, otherwise copy them manually to the kernel.

-The killer is implemented as an **optional feature**, which requires you run `make menuconfig` to enable it before building the kernel!
+The killer is implemented as an **optional feature**, which requires you to run `make menuconfig` to enable it before building the kernel!
 Or the killer won't be built into the kernel.

 ### Run tests
 All build and test commands are in `Makefile`.
 To run the test, you should determine some required arguments then execute the following commands.
 For more info about the variables, please refer to `Makefile`.